sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ```

 - Why did we need the `.toString()` in the first argument of the second call to emit?
 Because the first argument to emit needs to be of type `string | number | boolean`  whereas `doc.createdAt` is of type `Date`, so we need to convert it to a string.

+TODO FIX: we have code that converts dates to string on save, but not on read.
+This should also work in emit().

   - Actually, the type of the first argument is `IndexKeyType` which has the following definition
   - `export type KeyLiteral = string | number | boolean;`
   - `export type IndexKeyType = KeyLiteral | KeyLiteral[];`